 Our success depends on the support and inclusion of the vibrant local communities which surround us.
 We aim to give back by getting involved with community projects and initiatives which benefit the local area.In the Netherlands, we have collaborated with an organisation called Made Blue which provides clean drinking water to communities in Senegal and Ethiopia.
 Every one litre of water that is sold in a Compass restaurant helps to generate two litres of clean, fresh water in these countries.
 In the last year, our Dutch sites have helped to provide over 15 million litres of water.

 As a global business, we recognise the critical importance of working in partnership with our clients, suppliers and other stakeholders to improve the positive contribution that we can make to help address some of the biggest issues facing all of us and the planet.
 Whether it is tackling hunger by donating surplus food through charities like FareShare, developing our people to fulfill their potential or sourcing more sustainable products through not-for profit trade associations, we could not achieve our goals without the support of our clients and suppliers, and the many excellent external organisations with whom we work.

 As the biggest player in our industry we have the ability and expertise to help shape positive change on food focused issues.
-One example is the Global Coalition for Animal Welfare (GCAW) which we founded with seven other major companies including Unilever and Nestlé.
+One example is the Global Coalition for Animal Welfare (GCAW) which we founded with six other major companies including Unilever and Nestlé.
 We work together to improve animal welfare standards at scale and to meet consumer demand for food products from animals reared in systems that promote good welfare.